coreos/docs/os/booting-on-auro.md

 ## Launch Cluster

-You will need to install `python-novaclient` which supplies the OpenStack CLI tools as well as a keypair to use in order to access your CoreOS cluster.
+You will need to install `python-novaclient` which supplies the OpenStack CLI tools as well as a keypair to use in order to access your Container Linux cluster.

 ### Install OpenStack CLI tools